-You can claim for travel to and from your place of volunteering.
+You can claim for travel to and from your place of volunteering up to a maximum of 30 miles per day.
 Mileage is payable at a rate of 45p per mile for car use and 20p per mile for bicycle use.
-Public transport (bus, train, taxi etc) costs will be reimbursed too.
+Public transport (bus, train, etc) costs will be reimbursed too.
 Receipts must be provided.
 All journeys must be previously agreed with your supervisor.